 OMSA and Parent & Family Relations Writing Contest

-The Family Writing Contest, sponsored and presented by Parent & Family Relations provides OMSA supported graduating seniors with an opportunity to recognize parents, grandparents or other family members whose love, support and guidance have had a significant influence on his/her achievements and success, both academically and personally.
+This contest provides OMSA-supported graduating seniors with an opportunity to recognize parents, grandparents, or other family members whose love, support, and guidance have had a significant influence on his/her achievements and success, both academically and personally.

 About the Contest